PerimeterX/perimeterx-nginx-plugin/examples/Custom Block Page + funCAPTCHA + Redirect/README.md

-funCaptcha Example
+funCAPTCHA Example
 -----------------
-> This folder contains an example of a funCaptcha implementation.
+> This folder contains an example of a funCAPTCHA implementation.
 The original PerimeterX funCAPTCHA page has been customized, with a different color background, some icons and some colored texts.

 In order to use the example: